xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 Gap_explain(m; g) = k_info * C_info(m; g) + k_inst * C_inst(m; g)
 ```

-The constants `k_info` and `k_inst` are fixed once for Q102 and do not depend on group, period, or experiment.
-They control how much home bias can be considered explainable by costs alone.
+The constants `k_info` and `k_inst` are fixed once for Q102.
+They do not depend on group, period, or experiment.
+They control how much home bias can be considered explainable by costs alone inside this encoding class.

 ### 3.5 Incentive mismatch and aggregate tension